AbbyCorceiro/ZapazAPI/README.md

   <li>Added GET, POST, PUT and DELETE request for testing in the http file</li>
   <li>Added repository design pattern with a service (interface and implementation class)</li>
   <li>All endpoints are working with the repository service (GET, PUT, POST, DELETE)</li>
+  <li>Added User and UserDto for SignIn and LogIn the user with password hashing</li>
 </ul>

 # <h3>What's Next (To do):